francisengelmann/PyViz3D/docs/distribution.md

 $ pip install -i https://test.pypi.org/simple/ pyviz3d
 ```

 When everything works, prepare a new release on github:
 ```
 https://github.com/francisengelmann/pyviz3d/releases
 ```

-After that the puvlix release can be added to the public PyPi repository:
+After that, the public release can be added to the public PyPi repository:
 ```
-$ python setup.py sdist bdist_wheel
+$ python setup.py sdist
 $ twine upload dist/*
 ```

-##### Anaconda
+## Anaconda
+The Anaconda package is created from the pypi package

-The pyviz3d package is hosted on Anaconda Cloud
+and is hosted on Anaconda Cloud
 [[2]]( https://docs.anaconda.com/anaconda-cloud/user-guide/tasks/work-with-packages/)
 ```
 $ conda install anaconda-client conda-build conda-verify